COVID-19 pandemic in New South Wales: 2020

+Despite a ban on gatherings of more than 500 people, huge crowds flocked to the popular Bondi Beach and other beaches across Sydney on Friday 20 March.
+On 21 March, crowds built up yet again which led Waverley Council to temporarily close Bondi, and the other beaches of Bronte and Tamarama.

+From 24 March, parents were encouraged to keep children home from school, although schools remained open.

 On 30 March, NSW Parliament passed the "COVID-19 Restrictions on Gathering and Movement" law, which limited public gatherings to two people and directed, "that a person must not, without reasonable excuse, leave the person's place of residence."
 It listed 16 reasonable excuses and took effect from midnight on 31 March.

+On 8 May the Federal Government released a three stage plan to re-open Australia in a COVID-safe structure.
+From 15 May New South Wales allowed five people to visit homes and to travel any distance to do so, outdoor gatherings of up to ten people, and some outdoor facilities to open.

+From 11 May, students returned to school one day a week with a plan for a phased return over several weeks.
+From 25 May, the phased return was replaced with full-time schooling.

 From 1 July 2020, New South Wales eased restrictions further due to the limited community transmission of COVID-19, at that time.
 No set upper limit on patron numbers at indoor venues, but only one person per 4 square metres.
 Outdoor venues, with a maximum capacity of 40,000, were allowed up to 25 per cent of normal capacity.
 Events had to be ticketed, patrons seated and follow guidelines.
 Restriction on funerals eased, but the four-square-metre rule applied.
 Other existing restrictions, no more than 20 guests inside homes, 20 outside, remained in force.
 Restrictions were tightened again on 17 July.

 2021

+On 23 June 2021, from 4pm, some partial restrictions were introduced for Greater Sydney, the Blue Mountains, the Central Coast, Wollongong and Shellharbour limiting visitor numbers to homes, density in hospitality venues, participant numbers in dance and gym classes, and other activities, and requiring masks in indoor non-residential settings.
+Residents of the City of Sydney, Waverley, Randwick, Canada Bay, Inner West, Bayside, and Woollahra local government areas were restricted from travel outside metropolitan Sydney for non-essential reasons.

+From 25 June at 11:59pm, stay-at-home orders were in force for anyone who lived or worked in the local government areas of Woollahra, Waverley, Randwick and City of Sydney, requiring that those people leave home only for necessary work or education, outdoor exercise, caretaking duties, or buying essential goods.
+On 26 June stay-at-home orders were expanded to all of Greater Sydney, the Blue Mountains, the Central Coast and Wollongong.

+On 9 July, from 5pm, an additional set of restrictions was put in place for Greater Sydney: